Graveflo/GraveSettings/docs/source/examples/preserving_references.rst

 Preserving References
 ======================

 Preserving references means maintaining "is" relationships through the serialization / deserialization process.
-The automatic preserving of references is managed by the Processors and the behavior is set by the following semantics:
+The automatic preserving of references is managed by the :py:class:`~grave_settings.formatter.Processor` and the behavior is set by the following :py:class:`Semantics<grave_settings.semantics.Semantic>`:

 :py:class:`~grave_settings.semantics.AutoPreserveReferences`